 7:30 PM - 9:30 PM

 Join us at the First Congregational Church of Berkeley!
-Let your inner child come out to play with Ravel's Mother Goose Suite and a reimagined, uniquely Berkeley retelling of Prokofiev's Peter and the Wolf.
+Let your inner child come out to play with Ravel's Mother Goose Suite and a reimagined, uniquely Berkeley retelling of Prokofiev's Peter and the Wolf, featuring the remarkable illustrator and graphic journalist Wendy MacNaughton as our narrator and new illustrations by three talented local artists.
 We're also delighted to feature Reena Esmail's Meri Sakhi Ki Avaaz (My Sister's Voice) for Hindustani singer, soprano, and orchestra, which takes listeners on a cross-cultural journey that explores family and community across the globe.

-Reena Esmail Meri Sakhi Ki Avaaz (My Sister’s Voice) featuring guest singers Saili Oak, hindustani singer, and Maya Kherani, soprano
+Reena Esmail Meri Sakhi Ki Avaaz (My Sister’s Voice) featuring Hindustani singer Saili Oak and soprano Maya Kherani

 Ravel Mother Goose Suite